 Just prior to Jesus’ discussion of shepherds and sheep, He had healed a man born blind (John 9).
 The man was taken to the Pharisees, who investigated the healing but refused to acknowledge Jesus as the healer; in fact, they mocked the healed man for trusting Jesus.
 When Jesus heard what happened, He went to the previously blind man, revealed Himself as the Son of Man, and accepted the man’s worship of Him.
 Then Jesus said, “For judgment I have come into this world, so that the blind will see and those who see will become blind” (John 9:39).
 Some Pharisees overheard this and, taking offense, asked, “What?
 Are we blind too?”
 (John 9:40).
 Jesus replied, “If you were blind, you would not be guilty of sin; but now that you claim you can see, your guilt remains.
 Very truly I tell you Pharisees, anyone who does not enter the sheep pen by the gate, but climbs in by some other way, is a thief and a robber.
 The one who enters by the gate is the shepherd of the sheep” (John 9:41—10:2).

-Jesus continued talking about the gatekeeper and how the shepherd calls out his sheep and how the sheep will only follow the shepherd whom they know (John 10:3–5).
+Jesus continued talking about the gatekeeper and how the shepherd calls out his sheep.
+Sheep will only follow the shepherd whom they know (John 10:3–5).
 Jesus then interpreted His words: “Very truly I tell you, I am the gate for the sheep.
 All who have come before me are thieves and robbers, but the sheep have not listened to them.
 I am the gate; whoever enters through me will be saved.
 They will come in and go out, and find pasture.
 The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full” (John 10:7–10).
 With these words, Jesus declares that He is the only way to salvation and the fullness of life.
 But who is the thief?
-And what does it mean that the thief “comes only to steal and kill and destroy”?
+And what does it mean that the thief comes only to steal and kill and destroy?

 The Greek word for “thief” used in John 10:10 means “one who steals” (see Matthew 6:19–20); figuratively, the same word is used to refer to false teachers.
 Anyone who claimed a way of salvation other than Jesus was “robbing” the people of truth.
 Just as a thief clambers over the wall of the sheepcote, bypassing the gate, false teachers attempt to bypass Jesus.
 Those who, like the Pharisees, put manmade requirements on people for salvation are false teachers who “steal” people’s ability to see the true means of salvation.
 The result of such thievery is death and destruction, as Jesus said the thief’s plan is to “kill and destroy.”
 It should be stated that the Law and the Prophets, though they came before Jesus, are not thieves and robbers.
 The Law and the Prophets did not offer another way of salvation but pointed forward to the one way of salvation (John 5:39).